Sebastianhju/Runeterra-5e/Items/Rare Items.md

 **Purify**: You know the lesser restoration spell and can cast it once a long rest as an reaction without spending mana.

 **Enhanced Cleansing** Whenever you cast lesser- or greater restoration on a target you can target creatures within 30 feet of you.
-Aditionally, you may spend at least one additional mana to eighter target another creature within range, or remove an additional effect affecting a creature.
+Additionally, you may spend at least one additional mana to eighter target another creature within range, or remove an additional effect affecting a creature.

 **Healing Power**: Your healing spells heal 2 more hit points.

 ---